 In the Import File dialog, you can specify import settings for formats with delimiter-separated values.
 You can use the predefined templates or create a new one.

-This page contains the settings for converting table data into delimiter-separated values formats (for example, CSV, TSV) and vice versa.
+This dialog lets you specify the settings for converting table data into delimiter-separated values formats (for example, CSV, TSV) and vice versa.

 Use ,, and to create, delete and reorder the formats; to create a copy of the selected format.

 Select or type the character that you want to use as a separator for values.

 Select or type the character that you want to use as a separator for rows.

 Select or type the text that you want to use if a cell contains the

 Click the link and type a row prefix and suffix.
 Prefix and suffix are character sequences which in addition to the row separator indicate the beginning and end of a row.

 Each line in the area under Quotation is a quotation pattern (see Quote values).
 A quotation pattern includes:

 If there is more than one pattern, the first pattern is used.